Review work hours in a time tracking calendar

 Yes.
 Once entries are on the calendar, you can review and correct them there, which keeps quick fixes close to the timeline instead of hiding them in a separate workflow.

-Can the calendar help find missing time?
+Can the calendar help find missing work hours?

 That is one of its main advantages.
 Gaps and odd-looking days are easier to spot visually than they are in a long list of separate entries, so people can fill them in before the week gets harder to remember.